smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ③ Fill in the column information to include in the table template.

-④ Cancel the creation of table templates.
+④ Cancel the creation of the table template.

 ⑤ Confirm the creation of the table template.